rasyidkaromi/face/README.md

 ecommerce ascii faces pure react

 - displayed in a grid
-- sort by "size", "price" or "id" and sort by array by split id
+- sort by "size", "price" or "id" on reload option and sort by array by split id and other
 - "price" field in cents
 - date with option 'older than 1 week' displayed full date and other
 - automatically load more items as you scroll down
 - display an animated "loading..."
 - improve the user's experience, pre-emptively fetch, making use of idle-time
 - show the message "~ end of catalogue ~"
-- every 20 products we need to insert an advertisement
+- every 20 products need to insert an advertisement
 - returns 15 results starting from the 10th page
 - display the faces in their correct size